• FR •

 FOR A NON-AGRESSIVE and RESPECTFUL AUDIO MASTERING!
 (End)

 For the debate to be balanced, it is not enough to highlight the shortcomings of a "common" practice if comparative alternative solutions are not presented.

 Two different approaches are studied:

 While trying to stay within the +8 dB gain of the "standard" master, we have a totalmin-max difference of ≈ 12 dB.
-As no part of the signal has been truncated, we find a respect of the third part for audibility-air and lack of aggressiveness.
+As no part of the signal has been truncated, we achieve a respect of the third part for audibility-air and lack of aggressiveness.

 click on the image to enlarge it

 This time we obtain a gain ≈ +7 dB dB, with an average level of the beginning ≈ + 2 dB stronger and a total min-max difference of ≈7 dB.
 We are finally on a real gain of +5 dB between the Low and High average level (vs. no gain), which is the desired goal that the principles of limitation didn't achieved.